The Freedom of Information and Protection of Privacy Act helps to make public bodies more accountable and to protect

 The Act applies to all records in the custody or under the control of a public body, subject to exceptions identified in the Act.
 The TNRD is a public body as defined in the Freedom of Information and Protection of Privacy Act.

 Records such as agendas and minutes of open meetings, bylaws, policies and procedures and information related to your property are often available on our public website or upon request.
 Please contact the appropriate department for access to these types of information.

-Should you wish to make a request for access to records in the custody or under the control of the TNRD, please submit your request in writing, either by emailing the details of your request to email@example.com or by filling out our online form.
+Should you wish to make a request for access to records in the custody or under the control of the TNRD, please email the details of your request to firstname.lastname@example.org.

 The Act allows a maximum of 30 business days for us to respond to your request, except in specific cases where the time period may be extended.
 You should also be aware that fees may be charged for the records requested.
 Early on in the process, a fee estimate will be sent to you detailing the estimated charges.